pmacosta/putil/docs/exh.rst

-This module can be used to manage exceptions and optionally automatically generate exception documentation with the help of `cog <http://nedbatchelder.com/code/cog/>`_
+This module can be used to manage exceptions, registering exceptions and then conditionally raising them if a given condition is true.

 ***********
 Interpreter